wikimedia/wikimediafoundation-org/README.md

 ### Updating themes

-The `shiro` theme is a submodule of [`wikimedia/shiro-wordpress-theme`](https://github.com/wikimedia/shiro-wordpress-theme).
+The `shiro` theme is a submodule referencing [`wikimedia/shiro-wordpress-theme`](https://github.com/wikimedia/shiro-wordpress-theme).
 The theme handles its own production builds, which are distributed on the `release` branch of that repository.
 To update the theme submodule,

 ```bash
 # first, pull the latest release branch commit